 The Company is party to a group cash pooling arrangement with other Group companies.
 The Company does not settle transactions in cash, instead amounts are settled by other group companies on its behalf with a corresponding adjustment to intercompany receivables/payables. £nil was settled on its behalf in the period.
-The balance of the related transactions outstanding at 24 February 2024 is £nil (2023: £nil).
+The balance of the related transactions outstanding at 22 February 2025 is £nil (2024: £nil).

 There is no ultimate parent undertaking for Maryland Holdco Limited and company above Maryland Holdco Limited that prepares consolidated accounts.
-There is no party that owns more than 25% of the issued share capital and no individual that has ultimate control of the Company.
+There is no one party or fund that owns more than 25% of the issued share capital and no individual that has ultimate control of the Company.